 “Waec questions for English are really hard.”
 “Physics is difficult to pass.”

-While I am not undermining the fact that these questions are standard, they aren’t too lofty!
+While I am not undermining the fact that these questions are not completely simple, they aren’t too lofty!

-These comments and many others are champions that those who failed to prepare and eventually failed.
+These comments and many others are champions by those who failed to prepare and eventually failed.

 Do not listen, be positive!
 These negative comments should inspire you to prepare hard.